bugger69/ResumeManager/README.md

 frontend patched up, files are uploading and login/register possible.
 Still need a logout button and error messages are a bit weird, gotta fix that too.

-^^ see commit messages for further logs.
+^^ see github commit messages for further logs.